MrSankofa/helm-node-app/README.md

 remove the credsStore for our purposes or use "cresStore": "osxkeychain"

-Note if you see the Auths section you are logged in
+Note if you see the Auths section you are logged

 ```JSON
 {